 Non-Surgical Alternatives to Blepharoplasty

-Retinoids and sunblocks A topical skin care regimen may also be prescribed to improve the skin.
+Retinoids and sunblocks – A topical skin care regimen may also be prescribed to improve the skin.
 We, of course, recommend a daily sunblock with a minimum SPF of 15.
 Retinoid creams (Retin-A, Renova, etc…) are utilized to stimulate the skin to manufacture new collagen and to refresh the surface of the skin.
 These are prescription agents that are applied at night.

 Other Facial Plastic Surgery

 Some patients will have cosmetic issues that are better approached with a more extensive surgical approach.
 For example, some patients will complain of heavy upper lids but in reality have brows that have sagged and need to be lifted.
 Other patients will have such skin laxity that some sort of facelift procedure is indicated.
 We will assist in referring you to facial plastic or general plastic physicians that have specific experience in these procedures.
 If you would like to schedule an appointment for more information you can contact us here.